Frequently Asked Questions About the License Verification Site

 Question: I searched for my EMT license number, 123456, but could not find the record.

 Answer: The format of EMT license numbers now contains a prefix – C for Cadet, E for Basic, I for Intermediate, and P for Paramedic.
-So if you were a Basic EMT, your license number would be E123456.
+So if you were a EMT-Basic, your certification number would be E123456.
 Please include any leading or trailing zeros as well.

 Question: I searched for a business that I know is licensed, but could not find the record.
 Am I doing something wrong?